Indonesian El Clásico: Supporters

-Their supporters have never met after the start of hostilities between supporters of Persija and Persib in the 2000s, to date.
+Their supporters have never been officially met in one stadium (away fans are never allowed to attend) after the start of hostilities between supporters of Persija and Persib in the 2000s, to date.
 Many conflicts occur including the death of one of the supporters and clashes which resulted in injury.

 Persib

 Persib fans often refer to themselves as Bobotoh.
 This name comes from the Sundanese language and literally means "a group of people who provide support, spirit and encouragement to those on the pitch".
 The most famous group of Persib supporters is Viking Persib Club, the first supporter group in Indonesia.

 Persija

 Persija's supporters are called the Jakmania, founded in 1997 by Gugun Gondrong and Ferry Indra Sjarif.
 The Jakmania is one of the biggest football fan groups in Indonesia and use orange as their main colour, even though the club have since switched to red.

+Incident

+Since 2000, they have only shared the same stand in 2009 and 2013.
+Their clashes often occur outside of matches, particularly in the border area.
+Following the events of 2013 and despite attempts to reconcile the two fanbases, a strict ban on sharing the same stand was imposed and security measures for players were tightened.

+Malang

+Gajayana Stadium, Malang.
+On June 10, 2009, Persija Jakarta failed to secure a public gathering permit from the Jakarta Metropolitan Police due to the proximity of the event to 2009 Presidential Election campaign activities.
+The organizing committee designated Gajayana Stadium in Malang as the emergency venue for the match.
+While the visiting team's supporters (Persib) were banned from traveling to the match—with tickets reserved exclusively for Persija fans, a group Persib supoorter led by Ayi Beutik defied the management's agreement, they traveled by train and managed to enter the south stand of Gajayana Stadium.
+Major clashes were averted thanks to the presence of Aremania (the local home supporters) and the police, who intervened to de-escalate the situation.
+Persib won the match 2–1 against Persija.